 The Florida Medical Association supports legislation that will encourage athletic trainers be immediately available at each public school during competitive athletic events.
 These athletic trainers should be licensed by the State of Florida under Chapter 468.70 to ensure that those professionals are available to maintain the continuity of care and implement programs designed to enhance student safety during practice and competition.
-(Amended Res 16-306 HOD, BOG Oct 2016)
+(Amended Res 16-306 HOD, BOG Oct 2016) (Reaffirmed HOD 2024)

-P 445.022 PREVENTION OF SUDDEN CARDIAC DEATH IN STUDENT ATHLETES

-The Florida Medical Association encourages the education of parents, school authorities, and physicians on the risk of sudden cardiac arrest (SCA) in student athletes and further encourages schools, teams, and any other youth-focused organizations to implement a Cardiac Emergency Response Plan that includes CPR training for students, educators, athletic personnel, and anyone involved with youth; the FMA also encourages schools to have Automated External Defibrillators (AEDs) available in athletic departments that would be accessible during school athletic events; the FMA encourages the Florida Department of Health and the Florida Department of Education, to study the feasibility and cost-effectiveness of a school cardiovascular screening program.
+P 445.022 PREVENTION OF SUDDEN CARDIAC DEATH IN STUDENT ATHLETES training for students, educators, athletic personnel, and anyone involved with youth; the FMA also encourages schools to have Automated External Defibrillators (AEDs) available in athletic departments that would be accessible during school athletic events; the FMA encourages the Florida Department of Health and the Florida Department of Education, to study the feasibility and cost-effectiveness of a school cardiovascular screening program.
 (Amended Res 17-101, HOD 2017)